Accelerated quenching and chemical enhancement of massive galaxies in a $z\sim4$ gas-rich halo

 \subsection{ALMA dust continuum and nebular emission data}

-We use ALMA band 8 observations of the \CII\ $\lambda$158~$\mu$m line from program 2015.A.00026.S (P.I.
+We used ALMA band 8 observations of the \CII\ $\lambda$158~$\mu$m line from program 2015.A.00026.S (P.I.
 C. Schreiber).
 We obtained the calibrated measurement sets (MS) from the EU ALMA Regional Centre (ARC).
-Data are calibrated with the standard pipeline procedure.
-To analyze the data, we use the ALMA data reduction software {\tt CASA} v6.2.1 \cite[][]{CASA}.
+Data were calibrated with the standard pipeline procedure.
+To analyze the data, we used the ALMA data reduction software {\tt CASA} v6.2.1 \cite[][]{CASA}.

-To create the data-cube of the \CII\ emission, we subtract the continuum from the two spectral window covering the line using the {\tt CASA} task {\tt uvcontsub}, assuming a constant continuum level.
-Then, we generate the data-cube using the {\tt CASA} task {\tt tclean}, with Briggs weighting with robust parameter 0.5, and cleaning threshold equal to $3\times \text{RMS}$).
+To create the data-cube of the \CII\ emission, we subtracted the continuum from the two spectral window covering the line using the {\tt CASA} task {\tt uvcontsub}, assuming a constant continuum level.
+Then, we generated the data-cube using the {\tt CASA} task {\tt tclean}, with Briggs weighting with robust parameter 0.5, and cleaning threshold equal to $3\times \text{RMS}$).
 The \CII\ data-cube has a synthesized beam FWHM of $0.50\times 0.38$~arcsec$^2$.
 We binned two spectral channels together to increase the S/N, for a resulting channel width of $\sim25$~\kms.
 The \CII\ data-cube has a sensitivity of $\sim 540$~$\mu$Jy~beam$^{-1}$ in a 25~\kms channel.